smclaughlan/psstats/README.md

 The requests for the API can get quite complicated and I reached out to some other people who were also working with it.
 Together, we were able to get all the necessary data we needed for our respective projects.

 ## Conclusion
 My focus with this project was learning more about React.
-I used it as an opportunity to use functional components with hooks and the Grommet component library.
+I used it as an opportunity to get a better understanding of functional components with hooks, utilizing a third party API, and the Grommet component library.